 In order to guard your electronics such as computers, TV’s, gaming systems, and other valuable items while you are away on vacation, just unplug them.
-Unplugging these devices, will stop any damage occurred while you are away by a potential power surge, power outage, brownout, rolling blackout or other electrical catastrophe.
+Unplugging these devices will stop any damage occurred while you are away by a potential power surge, power outage, brownout, rolling blackout, or other electrical catastrophes.

 7. Always Check Heating and Cooling Systems